YanikJeck/YanikJeck/README.md

 ### Hello there

-I’m currently working on an App with 3D Graphics.
-I’m currently learning OpenGL.
+I’m currently working on an App with 3D Graphics.\n I’m currently learning OpenGL.